 Before they were drained in the 17th century the Fens were marshland, under water much of the time, dotted with small clumps of higher ground where isolated settlements sprouted.
 One of these settlements was Ely, named for the eels which swam in the shallow waters (in fact, the eels were once used as currency!).

 The pride of Ely is its superb Norman cathedral, which rises above the flat countryside like a beacon.
 The cathedral was begun in 1083 on the foundations of an earlier Saxon church.
 In the early 14th century, the Norman tower collapsed, and it is then that Alan of Walsingham steps into the limelight of history.
 He designed a central tower that seems to float unsupported above the crossing of Ely Cathedral like a cloud.

 This "lantern tower" is actually formed by a series of massive oak beams which rise to a height of 63 feet.
 The tower is supported by diagonal oak beams resting upon stone pillars.
 These pillars support a total weight of some 400 tons of wood and lead.

-Competing with Ely Cathedral for attention is Peterborough Cathedral, where the 13th century western front is one of the most impressive feats of medieval architecture in Britain.
-The three story nave is topped with a unique timber ceiling, which still retains much of its original painted decoration.
+Competing with Ely Cathedral for attention is Peterborough Cathedral, where the 13th-century western front is one of the most impressive feats of medieval architecture in Britain.
+The three-storey nave is topped with a unique timber ceiling, which still retains much of its original painted decoration.